jlinoff/pam/PROPOSAL.md

 about 2.6% of the time, and the in-record generator ignored the length preference.
 Neither was introduced by v2.4.0; both were exposed by it.

-Items 7, 8, 9, 14 and 15 remain open or deferred.
+Items 7, 8, 9, 14, 15, 17 and 18 remain open or deferred.
+Two of them have a
+cheap non-breaking path that was not obvious when they were raised: **9a** (tamper evidence via a hash in `meta`) and **18** (stable CXF identifiers via salted title hashes).
+Both exploit the same property — older versions ignore keys they do not recognise.

 Item numbers are stable identifiers, not priorities: an item keeps its number for the life of the document so cross-references hold.
 Sections appear in